PART 18: DANCE DANCE REVOLUTION

 Tim ran a hand back through the soft curls of his blonde hair.
 “I-I-I haven’t talked with Clarke since this afternoon.
 Sorry.
 He’s seemed more worried about Julie than usual.
-I don’t want to distress him more.”
+I didn’t want to upset him.”

-Luci exchanged a glance with Tim as Chartreuse moved off.
-Tim was approximately the same height as her, despite their age difference.
-“I don’t dance,” she stated quickly.
+Luci exchanged a glance with Tim.
+He was approximately the same height as her, despite their age difference.
+“I don’t dance,” she said quickly.

 “Yeah, me neither,” Tim echoed.
-“Medical reasons.”
+“Uh, medical reasons.”
 There was a pause, then the two teenagers leaned back against the wall next to each other.

-“Chartreuse!”
-Laurie said happily, as she caught sight of her friend exiting the cafeteria.
-“Golly, you look great, that dress really suits you though you know you don’t have to dress up for these things, it’s not like they’re formals, though of course I bought new shoes so who am I to say anything anyway and we’re probably not the only ones to do stuff like that, so at any rate who’s all here and have you danced with anyone yet?”
+“Chartreuse,” Laurie said happily, catching sight of her friend exiting the cafeteria.
+“Golly, you look great, that dress really suits you though you know you don’t have to dress up for these things, it’s not like they’re formals, except of course I bought new shoes so who am I to say anything anyway and we’re probably not the only ones to do stuff like that, so at any rate who’s all here and have you danced with anyone yet?”

 Tommy willingly went inside to purchase the item in question as Corry turned his attention to another student.
 “Quick, what comes to mind when I say improv singing?”